CCI-MOC/xdmod-cntr/README.md

     > xdmod-setup

-Additionally, xdmod-init will copy the configuration directory to the database so anytime a change in confiration is made that modifies the files in /etc/xdmod, these need to be saved to the database in order to share the configuration with the kubernetes cron jobs to do the shredding and ingesting of data.
-This can be manually with the following script:
+Additionally, xdmod-init will copy the configuration directory to the database so anytime a change in configration is made that modifies the files in /etc/xdmod, these need to be saved to the database in order to share the configuration with the kubernetes cron jobs to do the shredding and ingesting of data.
+This can be manually done with the following script:

     > python3 file_share_through_db.py